 SHEROES picks up processes that can run remotely and helps organisations run them via a pool of 10,000+ remote workers curated and certified from the SHEROES Community, thereby helping qualified women returning to work.

-Organisations can avoid hiring staff through recruitment companies.
-Nor will hiring remote employees through a remote staffing agency and managing remote teams or virtual employees be required.
+If you want to avoid hiring staff through recruitment companies or avoid hiring remote employees through a remote staffing agency and don’t want the burden of managing remote teams or virtual employees, check out what MARS by SHEROES can do for you.

 9. Robots & automation will lead to job losses